Alps, Haute Route Ski Tour

-The Haute Route ski tour has deservedly earned its reputation for being one of the worlds great ski adventures.
-Embark on an epic 6 day journey crossing spectacular glaciated terrain from Chamonix to Zermatt.
-Love your skiing?
-This is a must for you!
+The Haute Route ski tour has deservedly earned its reputation for being one of the worlds great ski adventures linking Mont Blanc with the iconic Matterhorn in the Swiss Alps.
+Embark on an epic 6 day challenge crossing spectacular glaciated terrain from Chamonix to Zermatt.
+We run this as an all-inclusive trip with no hidden costs.
+Your only extra expenses are a few celebratory beers at the end!

 March - May